Lunar-Dawn/areodin/src/general/glossary.md

 ### The Bob

 A sailor tern for the instability experienced when flying an airship above a floating island.
-Ranges from annoying to catastrophic.
+The effect varies based on the difference in weight between the bodies.
+Ranges from an annoyance to a catastrophic loss of control.

 ### The Wave